kellyayong/Microservice-Info-lookup/README.md

 # Microservice Personality Info Lookup

 CS361 Sprint 2 - Personality Info Lookup Microservice uses ZeroMQ for the communication pipe.
-Receiver will read the personality type written in a text file, sends it to the server that looks up the corresponding info in a csv file and sends it back to the receiver.
+Microserive will receive personality type as a string, looks up the corresponding personality info in a csv file, and sends the info as a string back to the main program.

 ## Socket Setup